-- Air quality emissions and control measures for vehicles, plant and equipment drivers/operators; - Dust control and dust mitigation techniques for heavy vehicles' drivers and dust generating equipment operators; - Erosion and sediment control for operators of earth moving equipment; - Hazardous materials handling including handling, transportation and storage of hazardous materials as well as maintenance and refuelling of vehicles and machinery; - Spill prevention and response for personnel involved in the storage of fuel and other hazardous materials; - Ecologically significant fauna and mitigation measures for all construction personnel; - Noise control and mitigation measures for vehicles, plant and equipment drivers/operators; - Traffic control and mitigation techniques for vehicle drivers (e.g. cars, buses, heavy goods vehicles, etc.); - Waste management and chemicals and hazardous materials management, including transportation and disposal for all construction personnel; and - Emergency management and incident response for all construction personnel.
+- Air quality emissions and control measures for vehicles, plant and equipment drivers/operators; - Dust control and dust mitigation techniques for heavy vehicles' drivers and dust generating equipment operators; - Erosion and sediment control for operators of earth moving equipment; - Hazardous materials handling including handling, transportation and storage of hazardous materials as well as maintenance and refuelling of vehicles and machinery; - Spill prevention and response for personnel involved in the storage of fuel and other hazardous materials; - Ecologically significant fauna and mitigation measures for all construction personnel.
+This includes the actions to be implemented in case of trapped or injured fauna etc. - Noise control and mitigation measures for vehicles, plant and equipment drivers/operators; - Traffic control and mitigation techniques for vehicle drivers (e.g. cars, buses, heavy goods vehicles, etc.); - Waste management and chemicals and hazardous materials management, including transportation and disposal for all construction personnel; - Emergency management and incident response for all construction personnel; - Grievance procedure including methods to submit a complaint, review and response period; and - Gender Based Violence & Harassment (GBVH) including Sexual Exploitation & Abuse (SEA) reporting system and company/legal sanctions for such behaviour.